PickleJr/basicWebpackVueSetup/README.md

-# wheelOfMagic8Fortune
+# Basic Webpack Vue Setup
-A Wheel of Fortune styled Magic 8 Ball
+A basic webpack setup for Vue